30 Highest Paying Associate Degree Jobs (Vocational Careers) 2022

 • Ensure the use of updated fire codes in buildings

-Marketing assistants work in larger marketing teams to help in planning, executing, managing, and tracking marketing programs.
+This is one of the jobs available with associates degree in business administration programs.
+Marketing assistants work in larger marketing teams to help plan, execute, manage, and track marketing programs.
 They work under the supervision of marketing managers or directors to develop and execute new marketing strategies.
 Key responsibilities include:

 • Researching, compiling, and reporting on buying trends and statistics